 outrank your competition

-Everything You Need to Know About Targeted Lead Generation
+Everything You Need to Know to Generate Targeted Leads

 by

 That’s what targeted lead generation is about.
-The practice targets businesses that fit your ideal company persona and are the highest-value customers.
+Just as it sounds, the practice targets businesses that fit your ideal company persona and are the highest-value customers.
 Simply taking into account leads’ position in the sales funnel skyrockets conversions by 73 percent.

 So, how do you find those rare gems?
 And how do you reach them?